aiqc/AIQC/docs/community.rst

   - Anyone that participates in community chat/ discussion board or submits a PR, but has not yet completed a *sprint*.
   - All are welcome.
 Get in touch and we will help design a *sprint* for you.
   - PRs must be reviewed by a council member before a merger.
+  - All participants are subject to the *Code of Conduct*.

 *Fellowship of Archmages [aka Core Team]*:

-  - Anyone who has completed a *sprint*.
+  - Anyone who has completed 1-4 *sprints* (level I, II, III, IV).
   - Participates in the biweekly team meetings.
   - Helps administer the Slack community and discussion board.
   - PRs must still be reviewed by a council member before a merger.
+  - If it becomes absolutely necessary, the team can submit a proposal to remove/demote a team member for either repeated breach of *Code of Conduct* (2 strike depending on severity) or technical malpractice (1 strike).
+The penalty may be either temporary or permanent depending on the severity.
+  - The team can force any proposal submitted to the discussion board up to the council with a 2/3 vote (assuming there are at least 3 people on the team).
+However, rational discourse is preferred to forced votes.

 *Council of Warlocks [aka Technical Board]*:

-  - Anyone who has completed 5+ *sprints*.
+  - Anyone who has completed 5+ *sprints* (level V+).
   - Ability to approve PRs.
   - Ability to release software (e.g. PyPI).
+  - Design sprints for new members.
   - Inclusion in the license copyright.
-  - Design sprints for new members.
-  - The Council can vote on proposals submitted to the discussion board regarding the technical direction of the project.
+  - The council can vote on proposals submitted to the discussion board regarding the technical direction/ architecture of the project.
 Decisions will be made by a 2/3 majority, using U.S. Senate as a precedent.
   - The Grand Warlock [aka Project Creator] reserves the right to a tie-breaking vote.
-They can also veto a majority vote on a given proposal once, and the proposal cannot be brought up again until 6 months have passed.
+They can also veto a majority vote on a given proposal, and the proposal cannot be brought up again until 6 months have passed.
+After which, if the same proposal succeeds a vote a second time, then they cannot veto it.
+  - If it becomes absolutely necessary, the council can submit a proposal to remove/demote a team member for either repeated breach of *Code of Conduct* (2 strikes depending on severity) or technical malpractice (1 strike).
+The penalty may be either temporary or permanent depending on the severity.
-  - Changes to governance and code of conduct require a proposal.
+  - Changes to *Governance* and *Code of Conduct* require a proposal to the discussion board.

 ----